firesim/firesim/docs/Advanced-Usage/Generating-Different-Targets.rst

   An arbitrary frequency can be modeled using a sufficiently precise rational multiple.
 Golden Gate will raise a compile-time error if it cannot support a desired frequency.
-* Bridge modules must reside in a single clock domain.
-The Bridge's target-interface must contain a single input clock, and all inputs and outputs to the bridge module must be launched and latched, respectively, by registers in the same clock domain.
+* Each bridge module must reside entirely within a single clock domain.
+The Bridge's target interface must contain a single input clock, and all inputs and outputs of the bridge module must be latched and launched, respectively, by registers in the same clock domain.

 .. _generating-different-targets: